Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 • https://younagi.dev

-I suppose the free plan suffices for a small project like my website.
-That's the most appealing factor to me.
+The free plan seems to suffice for a small project like my website.

 Cloudflare D1

-Regarding the backend, I'm using Cloudflare D1 as database.
+Regarding the backend, I use Cloudflare D1 as database.
 It also offers a generous free plan, though I'm not going to dig deeper into it here.

 Likes Button